jasonjoy/damato/README.md

 * Pressure sensors in feet could correlate weight transfer to punching power

 ##Problems and ideas
-* How to baseline power measurement?
-Use a [load cell](http://www.digikey.com/product-detail/en/te-connectivity-measurement-specialties/FC2311-0000-0500-L/MSP6953-ND/809399
-) to compare directly measured force to force calculated from g-force detection.
-* Note that this has an output of 100mV, but the Arduino wants analog inputs of 3.3V.
+*  [Load cell](http://www.digikey.com/product-detail/en/te-connectivity-measurement-specialties/FC2311-0000-0500-L/MSP6953-ND/809399)  has an output of 100mV, but the Arduino wants analog inputs of 3.3V.
 I think one of [these amplifiers](http://www.robotshop.com/en/strain-gauge-load-cell-amplifier-shield-2ch.html?gclid=CNqAhNSPhc0CFZNhfgodKigMhQ
 ) should solve the problem.
 * Interesting [sensor for cheap calibration](https://www.sparkfun.com/products/8685).
 You could also use this to give accuracy points for landing a punch on the button.
 * Hold all accelerometer values in a 4x4 array (currently held in variables)